Jan 9, 2026

 Traffic Accident

-A vehicle crossing the regulatory line in the center of the road
+A vehicle crossing the regulatory line in the center of the lane

 Illegal U-Turn